-Six dead in China kindergarten stabbing
+China kindergarten stabbing: Six dead in Lianjiang

 - Published

-Six people have been killed and one injured in a kindergarten stabbing in China's south-eastern Guangdong province, police tell the BBC.
+Six people including three children have been killed in a kindergarten stabbing in China's south-eastern Guangdong province.

-Police said they have arrested a 25-year-old man with the surname Wu.
+Police said they have arrested a 25-year-old man with the surname Wu in Lianjiang town.

-The victims include one teacher, two parents and three students, AFP reported, quoting a spokeswoman for the city government.
+The other victims are a teacher and two parents, AFP reported, quoting a local city official.
+One person is also injured.

-Police have called this a case of "intentional assault".
+The man was arrested at 08:00 and police have called this a case of "intentional assault".

+A storeowner who works near the kindergarten told the BBC the surrounding area has been sealed off.

+The attack has sparked widespread conversation across Chinese social media platforms, with many users responding in shock.

 Violent crime is relatively rare in China, but the country has seen a spate of knife attacks in recent years, including several in schools.